ngomichael/ufc-player-info/README.md

+# What is this project?
+- This app displays statistics of the top 10 pound-for-pound fighters in the UFC.
+To start off, a user has an option to choose from one of the fighters and once they have made their choice it will show them the fighter’s statistics.

+# Goal(s) of this project?
+- For this project my primary goal was to gain experience working with React.
+After working with React, I wanted to learn and incorporate Redux into my application along with React Router.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>